ajmaurais/cimage_annotation/README.md

 # How to install on Pleiades

 1\.
-First clone the `cimage_annotation` GitHub repo.
-You can store the `cimage_annotation` source code anywhere on your `pleiades` account, but I recommend putting locally installed programs in `~/local`.
+First clone the `cimage_annotation` GitHub repository.
+You can store the `cimage_annotation` source code anywhere on your `pleiades` account.
+However, the installation instructions assume the program is being installed in `~/local`.

 ```bash
 mkdir -p ~/local & cd ~/local # make ~/local if it doesn't exist and navigate to it